OpenNebula/docs/source/deployment/open_cloud_host_setup/overview.rst

 Hypervisor Compatibility
 ================================================================================

-This chapter applies only to KVM and LXD.
+This chapter applies to KVM and LXD.

 Follow the :ref:`vCenter Node <vcenter_node>` section for a similar guide for vCenter.